dotnet/runtime/docs/design/datacontracts/data_descriptor.md

 The physical format is used for two purposes:

 1. To publish well-known data descriptors in the `dotnet/runtime` repository in a machine- and human-readable form.
-This datamay be used for visualization, diagnostics, etc.  These data descriptors may be written by hand or with the aid of tooling.
+This data may be used for visualization, diagnostics, etc.  These data descriptors may be written by hand or with the aid of tooling.

 2. To embed a data descriptor blob within a particular instance of a target runtime.
 The data